cnti-global/hyperlink_status/README.md

 We then create a list of the cleaned links that will be read into the for loop.
 We run the same code for each link in the list.
 The loop begins by making a request of the link which is saved as "request_obj."
 We then create an object named "url_response" that takes the "request_obj" are runs a series of commands on it.
 We allow the code to attempt a connection for 50 seconds (i.e., "req_timeout(50)) which enables websites that load slowly -- likely due to them being hosted outside the U.S. -- to be included and read fully.
 We pass in a user agent and request that any errors not stop the request.
 Finally, we gathering the information on the request by performing a response on the link.

 We store the status code as a new object ("status_code").
 Status codes in the 200 denote a request that is successfully received.
 One important note is that LinkedIn hyperlinks will return status codes in the 900s -- this is common.
-These links needed to be checked manually.
+These links need to be checked manually.

 Finally, we row bind the new information for each individual link together to create our main dataset for the issue primer.